nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

-DRGN-11222: A Central may disconnect prematurely if there are scheduling conflicts while doing a control procedure with an instant
+DRGN-11222: A Central might disconnect prematurely if there are scheduling conflicts while doing a control procedure with an instant
   This bug will only be triggered in extremely rare cases.

 .. rst-class:: v1-1-0 v1-0-0

-DRGN-13231: A control packet may be sent twice even after the packet is ACKed This only occurs if the radio is forced off due to an unforeseen condition.
+DRGN-13231: A control packet might be sent twice even after the packet is ACKed This only occurs if the radio is forced off due to an unforeseen condition.

 .. rst-class:: v1-1-0 v1-0-0